 #13 Updated by Chris Buechler over 3 years ago

 as appropriate for your hardware.
 Or buy from store.pfsense.org, where we set all that appropriately for the combination of hardware you're purchasing.
 This issue is as resolved as it can be.

-#14 Updated by Denis Kozlov about 3 years ago
+#14 Updated by Denis Kozlov over 3 years ago

 The same problem occurs even when purchased from pfStore Store.
 A clean (re)install of pfSense is unreachable.

 I don't understand why this can't be addressed in pfSense?